 clinical informatics degree?

-A. While we do offer a health specialization that is designed for a broad exposure to the health sector, our program is not a specific clinical or nursing informatics degree.
-Our Our program has a broader application throughout general
+A. While we do offer a health career pathway that is designed for a broad exposure to the health sector, our program is not a specific clinical or nursing informatics degree.
+Our program has a broader application throughout general